- Installation

 - Open the Log on as a service on the list on the right.

-- Click the Add User or Group… button.
+- Select Add User or Group….

-The Local Security Policy tool may be not available in some Windows versions - for example in “Home Edition” variant of each version.
+The Local Security Policy tool may be not available in some Windows versions, for example in “Home Edition” variant of each version.

 After adding the SeServiceLogonRight